cogniteev/backache/README.md

     :param Exception exc:
       The exception raised.
-Can be an instance of `ProcessingInQuarantineException` if canceled by the task explicitely, providing the `op_kwargs` parameters of the failed task, an instance of `Exception` otherwise.
+Can be an instance of `ProcessingInQuarantineException` if canceled by the task explicitly, providing the `op_kwargs` parameters of the failed task, an instance of `Exception` otherwise.
     """